JordiFerrerB/sis-horizontalselector/README.md

-# Sistel Qlik Sense horizontal selections
+# Qlik Sense horizontal selections

 Create and interact with field selections with this easy-to-use extension.